Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Truncated -differential distinguisher methodology

 The resulting $\chi^2_{2k}$ value follows a chi-square distribution with $2k$ degrees of freedom, yielding a single, combined p-value for the entire cluster.
 This same method is used to aggregate evidence from multiple weak signals that fall into predefined categories (e.g., ``moderate bias'').

 \item \textbf{Bias Persistence Anomaly:} We introduce a bias persistence anomaly detection method that compares observed differential biases against an expected exponential decay model.
-Based on the well-established principle that differential probabilities decrease exponentially with rounds \cite{NybergKnudsen1995, DR02}, we model the expected bias after $r$ rounds as (this could be recalibrated for different ciphers), and flag instances where the observed bias exceeds this expectation by a factor of 5 or more.
+Based on the well-established principle that differential probabilities decrease exponentially with rounds~\cite{NybergKnudsen1995, DR02} (for example, \cite{DR02} argues that for AES, the expected bias after $r$ rounds is below $2^{-6r}$), we model the expected bias after $r$ rounds as (this could be recalibrated for different ciphers), and flag instances where the observed bias exceeds this expectation by a factor of 5 or more.
 A large deviation from this model may indicate a structural property of the cipher that slows down the destruction of differential correlations. \end{enumerate}

 For many of our configurations, we get a ``Sequential early discovery'' in just 500,000 trials, a fraction of the total planned experiments.
 The plot below shows the Log-Likelihood Ratio (LLR) for a specific differential accumulating over batches of trials.
 We can instantly see the LLR value crossing the upper decision boundary, triggering an ``early discovery'' and stopping the test. {